meseta/htgm/README.md

 HTGM was created by [Meseta](https://meseta.dev), released under the MIT open source license, and is free to use for commercial and non-commercial projects.
 The project is released as-is, and no support or warranties are provided, but those working on GameMaker projects in general may find help from the friendly [GameMaker community on Discord](https://discord.gg/gamemaker).

 ## Change History
+* v1.3.4
+  * Fix path and query params for websockets
 * v1.3.3
   * Add /healthz healthcheck endpoint
   * Fix crc32_iso3309